coding713/Guessing-Game/README.md

 In the start of the game there will be a list of rules to follow

 The game also includes input validation for the numbers

+//include a exit for giving up on the game